About Jeff Parker

 His work is also found in the books Images for Conservation – Book Three: Borderlands of Laredo, Texas Edition (Pro-Tour series),Wildlife in Focus IV & Wildlife in Focus V.

 Jeff’s a member of the North American Nature Photography Association (NANPA), the Nature Conservancy, and the Audubon Society.
-He’s also a Corpus Christi Certified Wildlife Guide.
+He’s also a Corpus Christi Certified Wildlife Guide and holds a NOLS Wilderness First Aidcertificate.

 Jeff credits photography with bringing a deeper awareness to issues of conservation.
 He especially appreciates how the lens highlights nature’s needs throughout the Americas.

 Jeff recommends putting your money into your lenses.
 His wife, Mary O. jokes that his Canon 600mm f/4 was “our new car for a long while.”
-In spite of the cost, he’s never regretted the purchase as it has allowed him to get some of his most amazing shots.
-His next purchase will be a Canon 200-400mm f/4 lens with Internal 1.4x Extender.
+In spite of the cost, he’s never regretted the purchase as it has allowed him to get some of his best shots.

 Jeff recommends carbon-fiber tripods for two reasons: 1) They are lighter weight for the same strength and; 2) They don’t conduct the cold as much when you’re working in places like Bosque del Apache or Patagonia.

-Each has pros and cons and he uses them in difference circumstances.
-The Induro is great because it goes quite high (Jeff’s over 6-feet tall) and can use it without having to stoop over.
+The Induro is great because it goes quite high and Jeff can use it without having to stoop over (Jeff is over 6-feet tall).
 For those lying-on-the-ground flower shots and such, the Induro also works well due to no center post.
 Its large-diameter leg locks are easier on the hands than the Gitzo (and faster to change); however, they can sometimes inadvertently come loose and a leg will start to collapse.
 The Gitzo, then, isn’t as much of a quick-change artist, but it tends to stay put better.

 When photographing birds-in-flight, Jeff mounts his big lenses to his tripod using a gimbal head from Wimberley because it’s the next best thing to hand-held.
 For flight and other wildlife photography, Jeff prefers a gimbal to a ball head because it does not flop over when he lets go; however, when shooting landscapes he prefers to his Kirk BH-1 Ballhead with quick release.